ServiceNow Inc. (NOW) – Don’t Believe the Hype: Check The Facts

-ServiceNow Inc. (NYSE: NOW) is 6.44% higher on its value in year-to-date trading and has touched a low of $337.00 and a high of $621.41 in the current 52-week trading range.
+ServiceNow Inc. (NYSE: NOW) is 10.34% higher on its value in year-to-date trading and has touched a low of $337.00 and a high of $621.41 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The NOW stock was last observed hovering at around $393.78 in the last trading session, with the day’s gains setting it 19.48% off its average median price target of $500.00 for the next 12 months.
-It is also 35.53% off the consensus price target high of $641.00 offered by 36 analysts, but current levels are 1.6% higher than the price target low of $420.00 for the same period.
+The NOW stock was last observed hovering at around $416.20 in the last trading session, with the day’s gains setting it 12.23% off its average median price target of $500.00 for the next 12 months.
+It is also 33.16% off the consensus price target high of $641.00 offered by 37 analysts, but current levels are -33.88% lower than the price target low of $320.00 for the same period.

 Sponsored